filecoin-project/specs/signatures.md

 - Block validation
 - Tickets [TODO: link to EC spec; inform leader election in Expected Consensus (EC)]

 Note that messages between actors are not signed.
 This is an unfortunate namespace collision.
 Messages between actors are always spawned by a message from a user.
-In this way, messages between actors are containers for signed messages.
+In this way, signed messages are containers for messages between actors.

 ## Dependencies